-4.18 Penal Code Act (cap.63)
+4.15 Penal Code Act (cap.63)

-Section 191 of the penal codes states that any person or institution that voluntarily corrupts or viols water for public springs or reservoirs, rendering it less fit for its ordinary use its guilty for an offence.
+Section 191 of the penal codes states that any person or institution that voluntarily corrupts or viols water for public springs or reservoirs, rendering it less fit for its ordinary use its guilty foran offence.
 Section 192 of the same act says a person who makes or vitiates the atmosphere to make it noxious to health of person/institution is dwelling on business premises in the neighborhoods or those passing along public way, commits an offence.
 The proponent should implement the EMP in this report to address any issue that may arise.

-4.19 Compliance of Solid Waste Management Legal Notice No. 121
+4.16 Compliance of Solid Waste Management Legal Notice No. 121

-The environment management and coordination Legal Notice No. 121 on (Waste Management) provides for the responsibility of waste generation, cleaner production methods, segregation of waste by generator, waste transportation license responsibility of waste transporter, transportation of waste by licensed transporters, license for disposal facility, waste treatment by operators of disposal sites, requirement of environmental audit and reuse and recycling plant.
+The environment management and coordination Legal Notice No. 121 on (Waste Management) provides for the responsibility of waste generation, cleaner production methods, segregation of waste by generator, waste transportation license responsibility of waste transporter, transportation of waste by licensed transporters, license for disposal facility, waste treatment by operators of disposal sites, requirement of environmental audit and re- use and recycling plant.
 The legal notice provides mitigation measures to industrial waste and their treatment.
 The hazardous and toxic wastes have been specified by the legal notice that also provides for various requirements of EIA.
 Details on how toxic and hazardous waste should be handled, stored, treated, transported and even provision of permits.
 This has to apply to pesticides and toxic substances, biomedical waste, and radioactive waste whereby collection, transportation, storage, treatment and disposal of them have been specified.
 The legal notice further specifies offence, penalties and operation of regulation that have to be followed when dealing with any type of waste.
 The proponent will have to adhere to legal notice No 121 in its project cycle that is from construction, operational and decommissioning of the incinerator.

-The proponent is environmental management company characterized by presence of environmental experts.
 The proponent will fully adhere to the legal notice No. 121 in its project cycle that is from construction, operational and decommissioning of the incinerator.
-The proponent is also intends to apply for waste transportation license from the Authority.
+The proponent is also intending to apply for waste transportation license from the Authority.

-4.20 Noise and Excessive Vibrations Act, 2009
+4.17 Noise and Excessive Vibrations Act, 2009